GLOBAL MARKETS-Stock markets jolted by Musk's economy and jobs warning | Headlines

 Balancing the growth and inflation outlook is the task central banks are juggling, with inflation at multi-decade or record highs.
 There was little relief from oil prices, with Brent crude declining less than 1% in response to an offer from OPEC+ producers to raise output by more than previously agreed, as the volume is considered insufficient to offset the global energy supply shortfall.

-The U.S. dollar was flat to firmer against a basket of currencies while the yuan firmed to a one-month high to the greenback in offshore trade
+The U.S. dollar was flat to mostly firmer against a basket of currencies while the yuan rose to a one-month high against the greenback in offshore trade amid recent positive signals for a domestic economy battered by COVID restrictions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)